yubraaj11/handwritten-document-conversion/README.md

 ## **Introduction**

-This project focuses on converting handwritten documents, particularly in Nepali script, into digital text using a state-of-the-art (SOTA) model.
-The system automates the extraction of handwritten text from single-page documents, significantly improving efficiency and accuracy in document processing.
+This project focuses on building an end-to-end system to detect and convert handwritten text, specifically in Devanagari script.
+Leveraging advanced models like TrOCR (Transformer-based OCR), the system extracts text from scanned documents, including both printed and handwritten content, with a focus on Nepali language.
+The model uses a Vision Transformer (ViT) as an encoder to process image features and NepBERT, a variant of RoBERTa, as a decoder to generate text.

 ## **Goals**

 - Develop a high-accuracy OCR model for handwritten Nepali text recognition.
-- Automate the conversion of scanned handwritten documents into structured digital text.
+- Automate the conversion of scanned handwritten documents into digital text.
-- Provide a system that can handle various layouts and document types.

 ## **Contributors**